 Honking-Big Nailers: Stanley Bostitch offers the largest air nailer you’re likely to ever need.
 Capable of driving collated spikes 6 inches long.
 The new GMC battery-powered All-Nailer is a gun-style impact nailer that drives ordinary nails up to 6 inches long, too.

 I hope you found this tour worthwhile.
-Please consider helping me cover the cost of producing and publishing the content I create for you.
-Click the “buy me a coffee” button below and you’ll have a safe, fast and easy chance to make a contribution.
-Thank you very much for helping out.
+Please consider helping me cover the cost of creating this content.
+Click the “buy me a coffee” button for a safe, fast & easy chance to make a contribution.
+Thank you!